olneyhymn/ulsterworldly.com/content/post/bombs-to-churchbells.md

   - /images/bomb-bell.jpg
 ---

+{{% intro %}}
-_An amazing story from 1950s Korea that my grandfather told.
+An amazing story from 1950s Korea that my grandfather told.
 My uncle says, "And you may recall he sent the story to Readers' Digest, 'Life in This Wide World'.
-They published it as the lead story in that section and added a drawing of a genuine Korean bus etc. and sent him $100."_
+They published it as the lead story in that section and added a drawing of a genuine Korean bus etc. and sent him $100."
+{{% /intro %}}

 An earnest young Korean deacon from the country came to me one day with a problem.
 “We have a 500 pound bomb; can you tell us how to cut it in two to make church bells?”